malshammarii/ISQA3420/DFDDictionary.md

 Project File/Info Request/Response: Request sent by the Corporate Manager through the Manage Project Info process to allow the Manager to receive relevant Project Info.

-#Databases

-NIST CPE Information: It is a database in which CPE information is stored.

-National Vulnerability Database: A U.S. government repository for vulnerability data of software that enables risk, compliance and vulnerability managements.

-Open Source Database: A database in which all the information about the project is stored.